NexusMutual/docs/docs/overview/claims-history/hodlnaut-2022.md

 After 90 days passed, withdrawals were still halted on Hodlnaut.
 On Monday, 7 November 2022, members began filing claims for the Hodlnaut loss event.
 As claims were filed, members staked NXM to participate in the [Claims Assessment](/protocol/claims-assessment) process.
 Claims assessors discussed claims in the Nexus Mutual Discord and kept track of eligible covers in the [Hodlnaut Claims Tracker](https://docs.google.com/spreadsheets/d/1Yy7wasUHlAW8TSiu6GoqoN3ZEFdvWMYXDO-5x93BVKQ/edit?usp=sharing), which is displayed below.

 ### Filed claims and outcomes
-Twenty-one (21) claims were filed and voted on by claims assessors.
-Since this loss event met the terms outlined in Section 1.2 of the Custody Cover wording, claims assessors reviewed the validity of the claims to determine:
+Twenty-one (21) claims were filed, and those claims were reviewed and voted on by claim assessors.
+Since this loss event met the terms outlined in Section 1.2 of the Custody Cover wording, claim assessors reviewed the validity of the claims to determine:
 * Was the member's Hodlnaut Custody Cover active at the time withdrawals were first halted?
 * Did the member provide off-chain proof of loss with their claim?

 For more information on each claim, review the sections below and the [Nexus Mutual Claims Dune dashboard](https://dune.com/nexus_mutual/claims).

 #### Approved claims
-Claims assessors reviewed and approved Claims 127, 128, 129, 130, 131, 132, 133, 134, 135, 136, 137, 138, 140, 141, 143, 144, 145, 147, and 151.
+Claim assessors reviewed and approved Claims 127, 128, 129, 130, 131, 132, 133, 134, 135, 136, 137, 138, 140, 141, 143, 144, 145, 147, and 151.
 These claims included proof of loss, which showed each affected member suffered a loss of 10% or greater.
 You can review the transactions related to each claim in the [Hodlnaut Claims Tracker](https://docs.google.com/spreadsheets/d/1Yy7wasUHlAW8TSiu6GoqoN3ZEFdvWMYXDO-5x93BVKQ/edit?usp=sharing) and the [Nexus Mutual user interface](https://app.nexusmutual.io/claim-assessment).

 | Approved claims                                                                 |                                                                                 |                                                                                 |
 |---------------------------------------------------------------------------------|---------------------------------------------------------------------------------|---------------------------------------------------------------------------------|